The 5 Most Diverse Cities in the U.S. (Updated for 2024)

 Houston has blossomed in recent decades, serving as a melting pot of race, culture, language and cuisine, which the city prides itself on.

-If you visit Houston, you could find an Indian restaurant, Hispanic health clinic and Middle Eastern pastry shop on the same street.
+If you visit Houston, you can find an Indian restaurant, Hispanic health clinic and Middle Eastern pastry shop on the same street.
 The residents there can reap all of the benefits of living in a diverse community.

 Did you enjoy this post?
 Join the Renovated community!